What is a tensor and why should I care?

 The next step in the hierarchy is a matrix, which represents a two to an n-dimensional tensor.
 An example of a 3D tensor (or cube) is time series data used with radar processing, which has three parameters (time, frequency, and channel).
 Described by width, height, and depth (color), a two-dimensional JPG image can be expressed with a 3D tensor.
 Adding the number of pictures to process increases it to a 4D tensor.
 A collection of videos would be stored as a 5D tensor (number of videos, number of frames per video, width, height, and depth).
 As these images process through the deep learning layers, they can be broken down into hundreds of features, thus expanding the number of dimensions.

 But beware: even though tensors and matrices appear similar, they are not the same.
-The following TensorFlow snippet will highlight the difference (Figure 1).
+The TensorFlow snippet in Figure 1 will highlight the difference.
 NumPy is a general-purpose, array-processing package for N-dimensional arrays in Python.
 First, we create a 2×2 matrix and initialize its elements to powers of two.
 Likewise, we create a tensor to perform the same operation.
-While the output of the matrix is as expected, in contrast, the tensor output creates a computational graph, which serves as a roadmap to the final answer (we’ll discuss more about computational graphs in a later column).
+While the output of the matrix is as expected, in contrast, the tensor output creates a computational graph, which serves as a roadmap to the final answer.
 Evaluation of the resulting graph produces the expected answer.

 A tensor decomposition is unique whenever components are linearly independent, where a decomposition is a schema for expressing a tensor as elementary operations between simpler tensors.
 In contrast, a matrix decomposition is unique only when components are orthogonal.
 Compared to traditional matrix-based code, tensor-based modeling is faster and requires less memory space.

 Depending on your mathematical background, your definition and understanding of a tensor may vary.
 Some might even be disappointed with the lack of equations here.
-If so, please check out the NASA paper, “An Introduction to Tensors for Students of Physics and Engineering”, by Joseph C. Koleck.
+If so, please check out the NASA paper by Joseph C. Koleck, “An Introduction to Tensors for Students of Physics and Engineering.”

 Perhaps the best definition of a tensor comes from a regular poster on the website Ars Technica: “Basically, a tensor is a matrix of equations, instead of a matrix of pure numbers.
 Tensor mathematics is the manipulation of these equation matrices as a method of solving ALL of the involved equations.”